 One of the most powerful yet challenging steps to improve the connections between high school and college, and associate degree and baccalaureate degree programs, is to align standards, course content, and student performance expectations with what students will experience at the next level.

-EPIC can visit your college and work with faculty and local high school teachers to:
+EPIC can visit your school and work with faculty and local high school teachers to:

 - Deepen an understanding of alignment strategies and concepts.